 Carnegie Mellon University’s Department of Mechanical Engineering invites applications for multiple tenure-track faculty positions.
-Initial appointments are anticipated to be made at the rank of Assistant Professor, but appointments at the ranks of Associate Professor or Full Professor may be available for candidates having commensurate experience.
+Initial appointments are anticipated to be made at the rank of Assistant Professor, but appointments at the ranks of Associate Professor or full Professor may be available for candidates having commensurate experience.
 Information on the department is available at www.cmu.edu/me.

 Faculty candidates must have an earned doctorate in mechanical engineering or a closely aligned field.
 Candidates are expected to demonstrate the ability to conduct research at the highest level and to have a record of, or the promise for, outstanding teaching and supervision of students.
 The search committee will consider faculty candidates having interest and expertise across a wide variety of research areas related to mechanical engineering.
 Research areas in which there may be particular interest include:

 - Controls applied to contemporary technologies, including energy or robotic systems